afzalmam/linux-kernel/Documentation/kernel-hacking/memory-barriers.rst

 * Control dependencies require that the compiler avoid reordering the dependency into nonexistence.
 Careful use of ``READ_ONCE()`` or ``atomic{,64}_read()`` can help to preserve your control dependency.
-  Please see the COMPILER BARRIER section for more information.
+  Please see :ref:`compiler-barrier` section for more information.

 * Control dependencies apply only to the then-clause and else-clause of the if-statement containing the control dependency, including